 Invest a portion of our monthly company budget to the Black community

 We invest a substantial amount of our small marketing budget into black-owned business.
 Coppie & Paste is our preferred supplier, run by a young black woman.
-We will continue to monitor where our budget goes and increase the amount going to BIPoC owned businesses.
+Our plan includes continuing to monitor where our budget goes and increase the amount going to BIPoC owned businesses.

 We donate monthly to Black Minds Matter, an organisation that provides free Mental Health Resources & Therapy for Black Trauma.